Ministry of Labour, Social, Family Affairs and Integration

 Who can receive Child Benefit?

-Since 2016, the tax identification number of the person entitled to Child Benefit as well as the child's tax identification number is required when filing for Child Benefit.
-This is to ensure that the Child Benefit is paid only once for each child.
+The tax identification number of the person entitled to child benefit as well as the child’s tax identification number is required for the application.
+This is to ensure that the child benefit is paid only once for each child.

 How much is Child Benefit?

-With effect from January 2017, Child Benefit will be paid monthly in the following amounts:
+With effect from January 2018, child benefit will be paid monthly in the following amounts:

-- for the first two children EUR 192 each
+- for the first two children 194 Euro each

 When does my entitlement to Child Benefit end?

-Normally, the payment of Child Benefit ends at the end of the month in which the child reaches his/her 18th birthday.
-Payment will only be continued if the child is e.g. in school education, vocational training or higher education.
-In principle Child Benefit can be paid up until the child’s 25th birthday at the latest.
+Normally, the payment of child benefit ends at the end of the month in which the child reaches the 18th birthday.
+Under certain conditions, the child benefit can be paid until the age of 25, if and as long as the child is in school education, vocational training or higher education or earnestly seeks for a vocational training / study.

 Monday – Friday 8:00 a.m. – 12:00 a.m.